DopTrack/estimate/README.md

 - Anaconda/miniconda installation
 - Git

 We recommend to use conda for managing the installation of the required dependencies.
 Please consult the documentation to install either [Anaconda](https://docs.anaconda.com/anaconda/install/) or [miniconda](https://docs.conda.io/en/main/miniconda.html).
-For git please reffer how to install here: [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+For git please refer to the following link in how to install: [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 Run the line below in your terminal to verify that conda is installed:
 ```